-An integrated care system (ICS) is one that brings together local health and care organisations to deliver the 'triple integration' of primary and specialist health care, physical and mental health services and health with social care.
-Redbridge, Havering & Barking & Dagenham Local Authorities and the NEL CCG are part of the BHR Integrated Care System, which serves a population of around 780,500 people.
+An integrated care system (ICS) is one that brings together local health and care organisations and the voluntary sector to deliver the 'triple integration' of primary and specialist health care, physical and mental health services and health with social care.
+Redbridge, Havering & Barking & Dagenham Place Based Partnerships serve a population of around 780,500 people.

-The key underlying principles of an ICS are to (a) shift care from the hospital to the community where it is appropriate to do so, (b) provide place-based care through more integrated working across health, social care and the voluntary sector at a neighbourhood level and (c) provide person-centred care by breaking down traditional barriers between organisations and the functions within them, placing a greater focus on the delivery of better outcomes for local people.
+Key objectives of an ICS are to (a) shift care from the hospital to the community where it is appropriate to do so, (b) provide place-based care through more proactive and integrated care across the NHS, social care and the voluntary sector at a neighbourhood level and (c) provide person-centred care by breaking down traditional barriers between organisations and the functions within them, placing a greater focus on the delivery of better outcomes for local people.

-Joint commissioning, service model development and pathway redesign in BHR are managed through a number of commissioners, provider boards and working groups.
-This is led by the Integrated Care Partnership Board (ICPB) and the Integrated Chief Executive Group (ICEG), who lead the strategic direction and decision making for the BHR area.
-Others key boards include the A&E Delivery Board - led by the acute trust; a Discharge Improvement Working Group (DIWG) - chaired by local authority and NHS community services directors, it reviews and manages flow in and out-of-hospital.
-The Older Peoples and Frailty Transformation Board is led by the CCG and a Joint Commissioning Board (JCB) consisting of BHR LAs and CCGs functions at a more strategic level where a range of collaborative commissioning initiatives are developed and negotiated, which includes the BCF.
+Pathway redesign and service model development across BHR places has primarily been delivered through a number of BHR system transformation programmes.
+These the Urgent and Emergency Care Board- led by the acute trust; a Discharge Working Improvement Working Group (DIWG) - chaired by local authority and NHS community services directors which reviews and manages flow in and out-of-hospital and the BHR Older Peoples and Frailty Transformation Board which is led by NHS North East London.
+The Joint Commissioning Board (JCB) consisting of BHR LAs and NHS North East London functions at a more strategic level where a range of collaborative commissioning and transformation initiatives are developed and negotiated, which includes the BCF.
 Commissioners across the three boroughs are also working together on a number of themed programmes and service developments.